-This course aims to cover the NCEA literacy corequisite and continue to develop academic English.
-A range of standards will be assessed internally, along with up to two external examinations.
-In addition, some of the new NCEA standards will be trialled from the following:
+This course aims to build on the NCEA literacy corequisite and continue to develop academic English.
+Two standards will be assessed internally, along with one compulsory external examination and another external which may be available to endorsement students at the teacher's discretion.